-The goals of surveillance are to characterize the burden of disease and spatiotemporal trends of AGS.
+The goals of surveillance are to characterize the burden of spatiotemporal trends of AGS.
 A standardized definition allows for comparability of data across jurisdictions.
 This is not a recommendation to require national notification.

 Word limit: 100 words.
 This section is an explanation of the goals of surveillance and should be specific to the disease/condition.